 Cons: Minor risk of side effects including mild facial hair growth, headaches, rashes and palpitations (In clinical trials all were mild and needed no medical treatment.
 They either diminished in a short time during use of Minoxidil, or shortly after stopping use of Minoxidil)

-*During the past ten years of treating tens of thousands of men and women at the Belgravia Centre we estimate less than 1% incidents of side effects from the use of Minoxidil.
+*During the past twenty years of treating tens of thousands of men and women at the Belgravia Centre we estimate less than 1% incidents of side effects from the use of Minoxidil.
 The Belgravia Centre finds high strength minoxidil the most effective treatment for alopecia areata

 A steroid solution is injected straight into the scalp several times.
 The steroid can stop the immune system from attacking the hair follicles which can lead to regrowth